Visit one of Italy’s most interesting & unspoilt regions

 Aquileia & Trieste

 Visit based in Udine, a charming Medieval & Renaissance town

 Very good local food & wine

-Your first question will undoubtedly be “Where on earth is Friuli-Venezia Giulia?”
-Nestling underneath the Dolomite Alps and bordering both Austria and Slovenia, this largely rural area is a veritable cornucopia of artistic and architecural treasures.
+Your first question will undoubtedly be “Where is Friuli-Venezia Giulia?”
+Nestling underneath the Dolomite Alps and bordering both Austria and Slovenia, this largely rural area is a veritable cornucopia of artistic and natural treasures.

 Romans, Goths, Byzantines, Venetians and the inevitable Habsburgs have all left fine buildings, many in superlative condition.
 Wonderful late Roman mosaics at Aquileia, marvellous frescoes by the Tiepolo family in Udine, faded Habsburg villas garlanding idyllic Trieste – all these and more await the connoisseur traveller.
 The area is renowned for its white wines which, together with the marvellous regional cuisine, will amply complement the visual treats which we shall see.

 ‘Friuli’ is an ancient territory straddling Italy’s border with Austria and Slovenia, its people reflecting this varied cultural mix.
 ‘Venezia’ proclaims Venice’s long-established territorial ambitions towards Friuli, as it worked to exterminate any threat to its naval and trading power, while also protecting its own expansion from likely Habsburg interference.
 Finally, it is said that ‘Giulia’ refers to the role played by Julius Caesar in the conquest of this part of the ancient Roman world.
 From this complex military and political history, a strong visual culture emerged, energised by all those who came to settle amidst the area’s mountain valleys and fertile plains.